fribyte-code/fribyte.no/README.md

 - We use [Prettier][prettier] for linting, so try to run Prettier in your editor (if you can).
 - Navigation links is in `config.toml`.
+- Use `is_featured = true` in a news-post's frontmatter to make it featured on the frontpage.

 ### Git-branches